spookylukey/django-paypal/README.md

         )

 1. Connect actions to the signals generated when PayPal talks to your `notify_url`.
-    Currently there are two signals `payment_was_succesful` and `payment_was_flagged`.
+    Currently there are six signals
+    - `payment_was_succesful`
+    - `payment_was_flagged`
+    - `subscription_was_cancelled` - Sent when a subscription cancellation is received/ processed
+    - `subscription_was_eot` - Sent when a subscription End of Term is received/ processed
+    - `subscription_was_modified` - (untested) - Sent when a subscription is modified by user
+    - `subscription_was_signed_up` - Sent when a subscription is first created; payments are sent every month after.
+       This one is useful for welcome emails and the like.

-    Both live in `paypal.standard.ipn.signals`.
-You can connect to either of these signals and update your data accordingly when payments are processed.
-[Django Signals Documentation](http://docs.djangoproject.com/en/dev/topics/signals/).
+	All signals live in `paypal.standard.signals`.
+You can connect to these signals and update your data accordingly [Django Signals Documentation](http://docs.djangoproject.com/en/dev/topics/signals/).

         # models.py (or somewhere)